 Globalization profoundly affects virtually every aspect of modern Latin American life.
 Environmental protections, banking and the movement of goods and capital, cultural expressions, drug interdiction, disease prevention, the forecasting (and relief efforts) of meteorological events and other natural disasters, human trafficking, accessibility to training and education, gender inequalities, indigenous rights, and population migrations: these are among the twenty-first-century issues that increasingly require transnational cooperation and culturally-sensitive problemsolving.
-The student's individual research for this course allows him/her to explore in depth a contemporary issue of personal or professional interest, while the microcredential badge earned through experiential learning documents the student's initiative.
+The student's individual research for this course allows him/her to explore in depth a contemporary issue of personal or professional interest.